 Play Safe, Stay Safe This Summer

-We are almost halfway through the summer holidays and NI Water is reminding parents and young people about the dangers of playing near treatment works, reservoirs, construction sites and tunnels.
+With summer holidays just within reach, NI Water is reminding parents and young people about the dangers of playing near treatment works, reservoirs, construction sites and tunnels.

-Patricia McKee, NI Water Facilities Senior Manager explains: “Understandably, natural curiosity will draw children and young people towards some of our sites.
-However, these are not playgrounds and playing around, at or near them can have very serious consequences.
+“Understandably, natural curiosity will draw children and young people towards some of our sites.
+However, these are not playgrounds and fooling around at or near them can have very serious consequences.

-“We are appealing to everyone to please stop and remember that you are on a working site with moving machinery, fast flowing water and deep excavations and chambers.
+“Over the last few months, we have seen some extremely dangerous behaviour and we are appealing to everyone to please stop and remember you are on a working site with machinery, heavy flowing water and metal lids.

-“I would appeal to all parents to explain to their children the dangers of playing in or around these areas.
-All locations which involve water are dangerous and everyone should be aware of the risks.
-Young people are advised to pay heed to all the safety advice if near these locations.
-A swim or a dip in a reservoir, quarry or lake may seem like a great idea, particularly on a very warm day, but it could all end in tragedy.
-Don’t take the risk.’’
+Infrastructure Minister Nichola Mallon endorses the message: “I would urge all parents to explain to their children the dangers of playing in or around these areas.
+All locations which involve water are dangerous and children and their parents should be aware of the risks.
+Young people are advised to pay heed to all the safety advice if near these locations.”

 NI Water has some simple steps on how to stay safe: